needle-mirror/com.unity.toonshader/Documentation~/SceneLight.md

 # Scene Light Effectiveness Settings

-The **Unity Toon Shader** provides the way to control effectiveness of lights in the scene per material.
+The **Unity Toon Shader** provides a way to control the effectiveness of lights in the scene per material.
 There are times when you want to eliminate or limit the effect of lighting on a material type.
 UTS allows you to control each area color regardless of the actual light color.
-While this feature is fundamental to professional cell shading, sometimes it's necessary to apply actual light colors.
+While this feature is fundamental to professional cel-shading, sometimes it's necessary to apply actual light colors.
-UTS provides a way to determine if the actual light color does or doesn't affect it.
+UTS provides a way to determine whether the actual light color affects the material or not.

 * [Light Color Effectiveness Settings](#light-color-effectiveness)
 * [Light Probe Intensity](#light-probe-intensity)